brennentsmith/node-ubuntu-ami-locator/README.md

 # ubuntu-ami-locator

 Locate "official" Ubuntu AMI from javascript or the command line.
-This is based on the same data source as the (Amazon EC2 AMI Locator)[http://cloud-images.ubuntu.com/locator/ec2/].
+This is based on the same data source as the [Amazon EC2 AMI Locator](http://cloud-images.ubuntu.com/locator/ec2/).
 Inspired by Scott Moser's [How to find the right Ubuntu AMI on EC2](http://ubuntu-smoser.blogspot.com/2011/07/how-to-find-right-ubuntu-ami-on-ec2.html)

 ## Install